fhiso/tsc-governance/board/by-laws-special.md

 Article 20A: Special Resolutions
 --------------------------------

-Certain Major changes to FHISO's governance, as specified in these Bylaws, are made by means of a Special Resolution in the following manner.
+Certain major changes to FHISO's governance, as specified in these Bylaws, are made by means of a Special Resolution in the following manner.
 A Special Resolution may be proposed by a majority vote of the Board, or by a petition of twenty percent of the Voting Members